Flight Design USA

 Using its inspired design, CT presents a unique shape featuring a protective "safety cell" cabin.
 Its smooth exterior finish allows the model to hit the LSA speed limit of 120 knots.
 Yet CT — now in its current CTLSi configuration — can also cruise with 75% power at a respectable 112 knots (129 mph) while sipping less than 4.0 gallons per hour from its large 34 gallon fuel tanks.
 That translates to a non-stop flight over 1,000 miles!

 CT boasts a great glide angle yet it slows well for landings with full flap stalls at only 39 knots.
 Takeoff requires only 300 feet of ground roll and climb reaches 1,000 fpm.
 The new CTLSi has electric flaps (-6 to +40 degrees), three-axis trim, cabin heat, and more.
 Occupants have 49 inches of width; space in the cockpit for items needed in flight, and can each carry 55 pounds of luggage, easily accessed through dual exterior doors.

 Loaded with extras that cost more on other designs, CTLS comes equipped with a BRS High-Speed 1350 emergency airframe parachute.
-Addionally all CTLS or CTLSi aircraft come standard with dual Dynon electronic flight info systems and engine monitoring screens.
-You can also have TruTrak autopilot and the new panel-mounted Garmin GPS to make long cross-country flights a breeze.
+Additionally, all CTLS or CTLSi aircraft come standard with dual Dynon or Garmin electronic flight info systems (EFIS) and engine monitoring system (EMS) screens.
+You can also order an autopilot and additional avionics to make long cross-country flights a breeze.

 Phone: (860) 963-7272South Woodstock, CT 06267